 Teens will love heading to Tunnels Beach, which is a top Kauai beach for snorkeling.

 You can join a kid-friendly Kauai snorkeling tour or rent/buy snorkeling gear and go on your own.
+With the tours, you will head to calm waters where you can see some sea caves and stunning coral reef.
 Check out the latest prices and more details.

 Read my full Kauai snorkeling guide